jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) has not taken legal effect in accordance with section 86B; or (b) has not become operative under section 86F.
 (2) Subsection (1) applies subject to any express provision to the contrary in this Act.

+### 86H Rules that control fishing do not apply to Māori customary non-commercial fishing rights in specified legislation
+(1) A rule that controls fishing does not apply to customary non-commercial fishing provided for in— (a) regulations made under any of sections 186, 297, and 298 of the Fisheries Act 1996 for the purpose of giving effect to section 10 of the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992; or
+  (b) regulations made under an Act that requires regulations to be made or to be treated as made under the Fisheries Act 1996 for the purpose of giving effect to section 10 of the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992; or
+  (c) the Te Arawa Lakes (Fisheries) Regulations 2006; or (d) regulations made under an Act for the purpose of giving effect to a Treaty settlement between the Crown and tangata whenua in respect of their customary non-commercial fishing rights.
+(2) In this section, a rule that controls fishing means— (a) a rule that controls fishing within the meaning of section 2B; or (b) a national environmental standard that classifies fishing as a prohibited or permitted activity.

 ## Part 6 — Resource consents